Why you can trust The Zebra

 - Comprehensive: While the name may vary, this type of comprehensive policy is robust and covers your pet with very few exclusions.
 Such policies are likely to cover hereditary conditions, vaccinations and illnesses such as cancer.

-- Emergency only: In this policy type, your pet will only be covered if injured in an accident.
-Illness and routine check-ups aren’t covered.
+- Emergency only: This policy type only provides coverage if a pet is injured in an accident.
+Illness, care for chronic conditions and routine check-ups aren’t covered.
 This type of policy is most often used to keep high, unexpected costs down after an accident or injury.

 - Accident and illness: This policy type will cover emergencies and costs related to illness.